fknMega/vape-v4/README.md

 > Selfhosted server

 ## Download links: Please star at the top right ⭐
 > https://anonfiles.com/vfn8R7O8xb/VapeCracked_rar

+1. First install the server:
+start cmd
+run "pip install -r requirements.txt" then "py server.py" to run the server, keep the server running in the background,

+2. Patch before running:
+Go to the folder of whatever you wanna use (VAPE V4 / LITE) Drag the exe into the patcher

+3. Now run it while minecraft is running.

 ## known errors and issues:
 `none atm`